 We’re at the height of Hong Kong summer now, with weeks of relentless rain, oppressing humidity, and soggy shoes.
 But as dreary as the weather may be, your taste buds don’t have to settle for drab flavours, especially since travelling around the world is off the table for the foreseeable future.
 Make your Hong Kong summer a little more bearable with the most exciting new restaurants and menus to be found this August.

-Presented by the up-and-coming dining group behind High Street favourites Flying Pig Bistro, Flying Pig Deli Social, El Macho, and Lobster Shack, Katsumoto is the latest opening in a string of restaurants that seem destined to leave an indelible mark on Sai Ying Pun palates.
-Helmed by chef Sean Mell, formerly of Nobu and Silencio, Katsumoto brings the best of casual Japanese comfort food to the streets of Hong Kong, packaged in upbeat interiors of vibrant murals, patterned parasols, and whimsical samurai figurines.
+Presented by the up-and-coming dining group behind High Street favourites Flying Pig Bistro, Flying Pig Deli Social, El Macho, and Lobster Shack, Ninjito is the latest opening in a string of restaurants that seem destined to leave an indelible mark on Soho palates.
+Helmed by chef Sean Mell, formerly of Nobu and Silencio, Ninjito brings the best of casual Japanese comfort food to the streets of Hong Kong, packaged in upbeat interiors of vibrant murals, patterned parasols, and whimsical samurai figurines.

 Throw yourself into the maze of Wan Chai’s flower and fruit stalls and you may just come across one of Hong Kong’s most exciting new openings of the summer.
 Taking the best of her experience from the Michelin-starred kitchens of Pierre Koffmann, Michel Roux Jr, Philip Howard, and Eric Chavot, chef-patron Tiff Lo paints a delightful impression of a European neighbourhood bistro with Jean May.